gibuselli/gibuselli/README.md

 # {Hello} 👋

-:bowtie: Hi, my name is Giovani Buselli, I'm a <b>Junior Developer</b> from São Paulo, Brazil.<br>
+:bowtie: Hi, my name is Giovani Buselli, I'm a <b>Software Developer</b> from São Paulo, Brazil.<br>
-25 years old and it's been 1 year since I discovered my passion for technology. <br>
+25 years old and it's been 2 years since I discovered my passion for technology. <br>

-I'm really interested in learning and improving both <b>Front-End</b> and <b>Back-End</b> abilities, so I study, mostly, Java and JavaScript (sometimes, Python just for fun), but I'm willing to learn whatever I need to, in order to achieve my first opportunity to work with technology and be a great developer!
+Currently, I'm a Developer Intern, working in projects with Java, Spring and MySQL, but I also am interested in Data Science/IA technologies.

 ### Make sure you visit my <a target="_blank" href="https://gibuselli.github.io/portfolio/">Portfolio!</a>